Fannon/mobo-documentation/Modeling/ProjectStructure/form.md

 * `showSite` decides if the template should be rendered when displaying the site.
 (Notice: The Site has to be (re)saved through the form to make this work)

 This is useful for introducion headers into a form / resulting site.
 If you use the HeaderTabs Extension you are required to use this.

+### naming
+Optional text that gives some hints on how to name a page.
+The text will be displayed on the page where the page name has to be entered in order to create it though the form.

 ### sf_forminfo
 The `sf_forminput` attribute is an object that contains Semantic Forms [info tag settings](http://www.mediawiki.org/wiki/Extension:Semantic_Forms/Defining_forms#.27info.27_tag).